AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 {% include image-caption.html image="pursue-a-dragon.png"
 caption="Photo by <a href='https://www.pexels.com/@timmossholder'>Tim Mossholder</a> from Pexels." %}

-I am heavily considering quitting my job as of late.
-It is a terrifying thought, the idea of losing my primary stream of income and finding another.
+I have been feeling burnt out at my job lately.
+Not having this job is a terrifying thought, the idea of losing my primary stream of income and having to find another.

 I have been watching some [Gary Vee](https://www.youtube.com/c/garyvee) on YouTube.